 You will know better than me…

-Essentially women are anticipating and counteracting criticism before it happens, as well as softening their language to make it better received.
+Essentially women are anticipating and counteracting criticism before it happens.
+They also soften their language to make it better received.

 So what can we do?